AmandaShuman/warPython/README.md

 3 - how to compare the first character of strings in a list using double index notation 4 - how to use a for loop without needing to use the iterating variable 5 - how to copy a list
+6 - how to include if/else statements in list comprehensions 7 - list comprehensions!
+I understand them enough to write them on my own now.